-Intel chip flaw: Math unit may spill crypto secrets to apps – modern Linux, Windows, BSDs immune
+Intel chip flaw: Math unit may spill crypto secrets from apps to malware

 Updated A security flaw within Intel Core and Xeon processors can be potentially exploited to swipe sensitive data from the chips' math processing units.